MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress.org-built website-connector.md

 At this point, you are ready to create the connection for WordPress.org-built website.
 You can click on the ‘**Create**’ button to publish your connection and index published posts and pages from your WordPress.org-built website.

 For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency etc., we have set defaults based on what works best with WordPress.org-built website data.
 You can see the default values below:

+## Troubleshooting
+After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
+To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

+If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support)